-What Is a Dog Skin Tag?
+What Is a Skin Tag?

-A skin tag is a fleshy skin growth that can appear anywhere on a dog's body.
+A dog skin tag is a fleshy skin growth that can appear anywhere on a dog's body.
+It is also the same color as your dog's skin.
 Most skin tags are composed of collagen and blood vessels covered with skin.
 Some skin tags start small and grow larger over time while others remain unchanged.
 They are usually non-painful and benign (non-cancerous).
 A benign skin tag on a dog is usually only a concern if it's in a location that bothers the dog.

-The actual cause of skin tags in dogs is not known, but there are several theories out there.
-Friction may play a role in the development of skin tags, so you may find them in the skin folds and creases of the body.
+- Friction, chronic irritation, or trauma may play a role in the development of skin tags, so you may find them in the skin folds and creases of the body or pressure points, such as your dog's elbows.
 However, these growths can be found anywhere on the skin.

 Remember that all mammals have nipples and dogs are no exception.
 Even male dogs have small nipples on their abdomens that look quite a bit like skin tags.
 If you find a bump on your dog's belly or chest, look on the other side for a matching one.
 Dogs usually have eight to 10 nipples that run along the abdomen on each side.
 This should not concern you as long as the area looks like the other nipples and none appear irritated.

 Some dogs get benign viral warts called papillomas.
 These are caused by a generally harmless yet contagious virus.
 Papillomas may spread from dog to dog but cannot spread to humans or other animals.
 Most will fade over time but can return periodically in different areas.
 In dogs, papillomas often occur around the mouth but can be found in other areas.

 Malignant (cancerous) skin growths can appear in many different forms, some of which can look like skin tags.
 Never assume that a skin growth is simply a benign skin tag.
 Monitor the area for changes in shape, size, and color.
 Any new growth on your dog should be examined by a veterinarian, especially if it begins to bother your dog or is changing in any way.